 Our example video showed a 1,300-foot pivot with one plugged sprinkler at the beginning that could be seen visually from the ground and corrected before the can test and the next drone flight.
 Three sprinklers were identified by the drone video that spun much faster than the others did, resulting in a smaller whipping application rather than the larger throwing pattern the sprinkler is designed to produce.
 Our drone flight was videoed by John Scott, Purdue Extension digital agriculture coordinator, and Eric Anderson, MSU Extension field crop educator.
 You can view the video below.

-After viewing footage from the summer evaluation of a seven tower pivot several times, we wished we had numbered the top of the tower boxes with a hog marker or tied marker ribbons to the spans to avoid having to restart the video over again to count the tower from the center point when documenting needed repairs.
-Scott found that by filming from above and to the side of the pivot, and aiming slightly ahead, the drone provided the best view of the water spray pattern.
+After viewing footage from the summer evaluation of a seven-tower pivot several times, we wished we had numbered the top of the tower boxes with a hog marker or tied marker ribbons to the spans to avoid having to restart the video over again to count the tower from the center point when documenting needed repairs.
+We found that by filming from above and to the side of the pivot, and aiming slightly ahead, the drone provided the best view of the water spray pattern.
 Determining the best altitude and position to fly and the best angle to video is a matter of trial and error and will depend on factors such as quality of the camera, crop, stage of growth, time of day and degree of cloud cover.

 Identifying the needed repair areas of the application is the challenge.
 The repairs to our example pivot were simple and inexpensive: new caps for the damaged Nelsen 3000 sprinklers were purchased using the sprinkler chart to identify the correct parts.
 A trip to the local dealer and 10 minutes of student help climbing spans to replace the sprinkler tops corrected the problems.
 The sprinklers on our tested pivot contain a small resistance pump in the cap to regulate the spin of the deflector plate that creates the desired spray pattern.
 When these wear out, the plate rotates much faster, creating a whipping effect and a much smaller throw.
-Three of the 131 sprinklers in the sprinkler package were replaced; replacing all of the parts is recommended when the accumulated number of malfunctioning parts reaches 10%.
-Almost all sprinkler types will have a wear point that will need attention during their useable lifespan of seven to 10 years.
+Three of the 131 sprinklers in the sprinkler package were replaced; replacing all the parts is recommended when the accumulated number of malfunctioning parts reaches 10%.
+Almost all sprinkler types will have a wear point that will need attention during their useable lifespan of 7-10 years.

 The irrigation system chosen for the study had its water supply flow tested to assure that the sprinkler design was matched to water supply.
 Photos and video provide easy identification of differences between a given sprinkler and those adjacent to it.
 Pivots that have inadequate water supply flow for the sprinkler pattern will have a slowly decreasing application as you move from the center of the pivot length to the end gun that will not be readily visible from photos or video.

 There are common problems that greatly reduce water application uniformity from center pivots that our photos and drone video did not identify but our can test did.
-The drone footage did not capture the over application area between the interface of an end gun and the sprinkler package identified by the catch can test.
+The drone footage did not capture the over-application area between the interface of an end gun and the sprinkler package identified by the catch can test.
 It did a good job of identifying sprinklers out of sequence when we switched sprinklers, causing a double and half application mistake area.

-A local pivot technician looking at the flight video said the video would be the perfect method to document what leaks and flanges need repaired on a unit.
+A local pivot technician looking at the flight video said the video would be the perfect method to document what leaks and flanges need to be repaired on a unit.
 It would eliminate their having to turn the water on to identify leaks when they first get to a site.
-A video from the ground would also work but would be much harder to get in the middle of the season with stanirding crops in the field.
+A video from the ground would also work but would be much harder to get in the middle of the season with standing crops in the field.
 Whether taken from the ground or drone, a video sent to the repairman can be a huge benefit to identifying sprinkler problems.